ioanvranau/iotplatformdashboard/README.md

 This Material **start*** project is a *seed* for AngularJS Material applications.
 The project contains a sample AngularJS application and is pre-configured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-This sample application is intended to be useful as both a learning tool and a skeleton application for a typical [AngularJS Material](http://material.angularjs.org/) web app: comprised of a Side navigation area and a content area.
+This sample application is intended to be useful as both a learning tool and a skeleton app for a typical [AngularJS Material](http://material.angularjs.org/) web app: comprised of a Side navigation area and a content area.
 You can use it to quickly bootstrap your AngularJS webapp projects and dev environment for these projects.